Remains of US soldier killed in Afghanistan returned to US

 Sgt.
 1st Class Michael J. Goble of Washington Township, New Jersey, was killed Monday in a roadside bombing in northern Kunduz province.
 The Taliban has claimed they were behind the attack.

-Goble was assigned to 1st Battalion, 7th Special Forces Group (Airborne) at the Eglin Air Force Base in Florida.
-The Pentagon has said Goble's unit was engaged in combat operations when he suffered fatal injuries.
+Goble was assigned to 1st Battalion, 7th Special Forces Group (Airborne), Eglin Air Force Base, Florida.
+The Pentagon has said Goble’s unit was engaged in combat operations in Kunduz Province, Afghanistan when he suffered fatal injuries.